Skip to main content

 Manage policy rules that control what agents can access.
 See the Rules guide for details on how rules work.

-onecli rules list # List all policy rules
+onecli rules list # List rules in active project

 onecli rules get --id X # Get a single rule